Dataherald/dataherald/docs/api_server.rst

-API Server Module
+API Module
 =================

-The API Server module is responsible for coordinating all other modules and providing APIs to users.
-Currently, we support FastAPI as our API module, offering a robust and efficient framework for building APIs.
-FastAPI allows seamless integration with various modules in our system.
+The API module implements the controller that orchestrates component calls once API calls are made and also sets up the server that exposes the APIs.
+Currently, FastAPI is the only supported API server implementation.

 Abstract API Class
 -------------------

 The API Server options, including FastAPI, inherit from the abstract `API` class.
-This abstract class defines the common methods that all API server solutions should implement.
+The following are required methods that need to be implemented.

 :class:`API`
 ^^^^^^^^^^^^

-This abstract class provides a consistent interface for interacting with the API server.
+All implementations of the API module must inherit and implement the abstract `API` class.

 .. method:: heartbeat(self) -> int